Disorder enhanced vibrational entanglement and dynamics in polaritonic chemistry: Results

 {\textbf{Parameter regimes} -- } We choose parameter values that are motivated by a setup with Rhodamine 800, for which strong coupling has been demonstrated~\cite{valmorra2011strong}, and which has been previously considered in tensor network studies of strong coupling experiments~\cite{delPino_Tensor_2018}.
 In particular, we set $0.1 \leq \lambda \leq 0.5$ and $\nu=0.3g_c$.
 For an experimentally demonstrated vacuum Rabi splitting of $2g_c = 700$meV~\cite{Hutchison_Modify_2012}, this corresponds to $\nu = 105$meV and reorganization energies $1\textrm{meV} \lesssim \lambda^2\nu \lesssim 26$meV, similar to measured values~\cite{christensson2010electronic}.
 Thermal excitation fractions $\sim \exp(-\nu / k_BT)$ are negligible at room temperature ($k_BT \approx 26$meV).
 Although the Rabi splitting of $700$meV falls into the ultra-strong coupling regime for the relevant electronic transition of Rhodamine 800 at $\sim 2$eV~\cite{valmorra2011strong}, we do not include counter-rotating terms here in order to derive general results which are relevant for strong coupling experiments.

-For our case of $\lambda\nu \ll \nu \ll g_c$, the Hamiltonian Eq.~\eqref{eq:ham} can be categorized into strong ($W\gg g_c)$ and weak ($W\ll g_c$) coupling regimes depending on the relative magnitude of $\hat H_\mathrm{TC}$ and $\hat H_\mathrm{dis}$.
-The strong coupling regime features polaritonic and dark eigenstates of $\hat H_\mathrm{TC}$ which are mixed perturbatively (Fig.~\ref{fig:fig1}a).
-In perturbation theory we find that ``gray'' states $\ket d$ acquire photo-contributions of $\sum_d \abs{\bra{d}\ket{1_\mathrm{ph}}}^2 \sim \lambda^2\nu^2/(2g_c^2)$ and $\sum_d \abs{\bra{d}\ket{1_\mathrm{ph}}}^2 \approx W^2/g_c^2$ due to small vibronic coupling and disorder, respectively (see \appname{} and~\cite{Houdre_Vacuum_1996,agranovich2003cavity,Dubail2021} for details).
+For our case of $\lambda\nu \ll \nu \ll g_c$, the Hamiltonian Eq.~\eqref{eq:ham} can be categorized into strong ($W\ll g_c)$ and weak ($W\gg g_c$) coupling regimes depending on the relative magnitude of $\hat H_\mathrm{TC}$ and $\hat H_\mathrm{dis}$.
+The strong coupling regime features polaritonic and dark eigenstates of $\hat H_\mathrm{TC}$ which are mixed perturbatively (Fig.~\ref{fig:fig1}b).
+In perturbation theory we find that ``gray'' states $\ket d$ acquire photo-contributions of $\sum_d \abs{\bra{d}\ket{1_\mathrm{ph}}}^2 \sim \lambda^2\nu^2/(2g_c^2)$ and $\sum_d \abs{\bra{d}\ket{1_\mathrm{ph}}}^2 \approx W^2/g_c^2$ due to small vibronic coupling and disorder, respectively (see \appname{} and~\cite{Houdre_Vacuum_1996,agranovich2003cavity,michetti2009exciton,Dubail2021} for details).
 In the weak coupling regime, polariton states cease to exist and all eigenstates are structurally similar to the ``gray'' states in Fig.~\ref{fig:fig1}a.
 We vary $0 \leq W \leq 1.5g_c$ analyzing both weak and strong coupling scenarios.
 The timescale of vibrational evolution $t \sim 2\pi / \nu$ corresponds to tens of femtoseconds, and can be faster than dissipative mechanisms which we do not include explicitly.
-For Fabry-Perot cavities with realistic quality factors $Q \gtrsim 1000$, cavity decay is negligible on these timescales.
+For quality factors $Q \gtrsim 1000$ which have e.g.~been achieved for distributed Bragg reflectors, cavity decay is negligible on these timescales~\cite{hou2020ultralong}.
 Similarly, relaxation of molecular excitation into vibrational or electromagnetic reservoirs typically occurs on even slower timescales of picoseconds or nanoseconds, respectively~\cite{herrera2018theory}.
 In fact, on a microscopic level the coherent dynamics due to disorder and vibronic coupling terms $\hat H_\mathrm{dis}$ and $\hat H_\mathrm{H}$ that we simulate here can be considered as one of the mechanisms responsible for electronic dephasing.